unfoldingWord-dev/ts-server/README.md

 To test on your local environment you'll need a tool that can communicate with a tcp port such as telnet.
 Telnet is available on OSX by default, but you'll need to [manually enable telnet](http://technet.microsoft.com/en-us/library/cc771275(v=ws.10).aspx) it if using Windows 7.
+Also, if you are using a windows environment make sure you install *all* of the dependencies.
+The laziest way to do that is to try running the script and then installing whatever it tells you it's missing.

 connect to the port (you may need to change the port)